adajaws/JAWS-Pool-Dashboard/README.md

 2. Also create the data sources into the grafana setup to fetch every VM / container data into the grafana.

-3. Most easiest if running your instances in VM or docker is to use the internal IP- addresses at the grafana source setup.
+3. Most easiest if running your instances in barebone, VM or docker is to use the internal IP- addresses at the grafana source setup.

 4. Feel free to ask more help at Telegram via PM